Guides/Mice·beginner·11 min read

 Rear hump

-High point toward the back, fills the heel of your palm.
-Best for palm grip — your whole hand contacts the mouse.
-Example: Razer DeathAdder, Zowie EC, Logitech MX518.
+Tall toward the back so it fills the heel of your palm.
+Best for palm grip.
+Example: Razer DeathAdder, Zowie EC.

-There's no universal 'right' size — it depends on hand size and grip.
-As a very rough starting point, measure from the tip of your middle finger to the base of your palm (in mm) along the back of your hand.
+There is no single right size, it depends on your hand and your grip.
+For a rough starting point, measure the back of your hand from the tip of your middle finger to the base of your palm in millimeters, then use the table.

 Hand lengthCommon mouse lengthCommon width